-- 1. A formative assessment of climate adaptation needs and priorities.
-Students will reflect on their current knowledge and skills with regards to climate adaptation initiatives in CT and beyond by writing a short (1 page min -2 page max double spaced) essay on 1) major climate change related challenges and their societal implications, 2) what skills you currently have in addressing at least one of these challenges, 3) what skills and knowledge you would like to gain to be a more effective climate resilience professional.
-Due January 24, 2023 - 2.
-Scope of Work for project (minimum 1.5 pages double spaced) Due by January 31, 2023.
+- 1. Scope of Work for project (minimum 1.5 pages double spaced) Due by January 31, 2025.
 Scope of Work should include overall project goal, steps that will be taken to achieve this goal with dates for accomplishment, and deliverables.
 For projects with multiple team members, one Scope of Work per team should be submitted and should include the role and responsibilities of each team member as well as how the project will be integrated together.
 Grades will be determined individually; this is not a group project grade. - In order to develop a Scope of Work, students will arrange a time to talk with their community partner during the first two weeks of the semester.
 This discussion can be via phone or video conferencing.
+All team members must be part of meetings with community partner.
 This is an opportunity to discuss the project in depth with the community partner, determine what is feasible over the course of a semester, and determine planned deliverables.
 The deliverables in the Scope of Work may change over the course of the semester but the Scope of Work should be used as a guide for what the goals and accomplishments of the project will be. - At least one site visit should be planned and should include an in-person meeting with the community partner, if possible.
-If students do not have transportation, J. Barrett will provide transportation.
-Contact her to arrange the site visit time. - 3.
+If students do not have transportation, instructors will provide transportation.
+Contact them to arrange a site visit time. - 2.
 Progress report will be used as a mid-term grade.
-Due by March 10, 2023.
+Due by March 7, 2025.
 Report will depend on project type but will include research and analyses to date, drafts of reports or outreach materials.
 For projects with multiple teams, each team member should submit a progress report.
-Progress report material should correspond to what is outlined in the Scope of Work. - Students may provide draft text/products to the instructors at any time for feedback. - 4.
-Final Report; final reports may take very different forms depending on the project.
+Progress report material should correspond to what is outlined in the Scope of Work. - Students may provide draft text/products to the instructors at any time for feedback.

+- 3. Final Report; final reports may take very different forms depending on the project.
 Students should indicate in the scope of work what their final project will be (e.g. website information, written report, maps, brochure, etc).
 Final report should include all references used in analyses and research.
-Due by April 28, 2023.
-Team projects should integrate team members' work in the final report. - 5.
+Due by April 25, 2025.
+Team projects should integrate team members' work in the final report. - 4.
 Final presentation of project with community partner(s).
-This will be an online meeting and may take different forms depending on the project such as a discussion or a
+This will be an online meeting and may take different forms depending on the project such as a discussion or a powerpoint presentation.

-- powerpoint presentation.
 A date for this final presentation should be set up by midsemester.
 If community partner is not available for presentation, it will be given to Climate Corps faculty.
-Due by May 5, 2023. - 6.
+Due by May 2, 2025. - 5.
 Write a reflection (2 pages double spaced) on your experience in working on a climate adaptation project including but not limited to, goal of your project, challenges you faced, best part of the project, if the course contributed to the goals you identified for yourself in your initial course reflection and if those goals shifted over the course of the semester.
 Each student will write a reflection even if working as part of a team.
 Reflections may be posted on UConn CLEAR's, Connecticut Sea Grant's and/or UConn Extension's websites.
-Please include a photo of yourself in the blog.
-Due by Friday April 28, 2023.
+Please include a photo of yourself in the reflection.
+Due by Friday April 25, 2025.